 Code of Conduct Policy

-In Global Compliance Certification, all employees and contractors (auditors) are expected to:
+At Global Compliance Certification, all employees, auditors and contractors are expected to:

 - respect all employees, clients and business partners and be always polite and helpful